-CBGS is a responsible, ethical fiduciary dedicated to the duties of loyalty, care, and full disclosure to those it serves as attorney-in-fact, guardian, executor, trustee, and other fiduciary roles.
+CBFS is a responsible, ethical fiduciary dedicated to the duties of loyalty, care, and full disclosure to those it serves as attorney-in-fact, guardian, executor, trustee, and other fiduciary roles.

 A Durable Power of Attorney (POA) appoints an Attorney-in-Fact to act in the place of someone who later becomes unable make their own medical or financial decisions.

 Estate administration, commonly called probate, is when the court appoints a person or entity to administer the assets and property of someone upon their death.

 A representative payee is a substitute person or agency appointed to receive federal funds on behalf of a recipient who is unable to manage their own funds.